-Michael Kienitz, has been a photographer for over forty years.
-His traditional photography has appeared in Life, Time, and Newsweek, Elle, Rolling Stone and other major publications worldwide.
-For ten years Kienitz photographed a variety of conflicts around the world.
-Recently he changed his subject from people to landscape.
+Michael Kienitz has been a photographer for over forty years, his traditional photography has appeared in Life, Time, Newsweek, Elle, and the Rolling Stone as well as other similar publications worldwide.
+For ten years Kienitz has photographed many conflicts around the world yet recently he has shifted the focus of his photos from people to landscapes.

-It all happened 5 years ago, when Kienitz was visiting Iceland for the first time.
-He was on a guided tour to see the ice caves, when the guide took out his phone to share a gorgeous photo of an ice cave.
-The guide told him, that two years ago, the glacier was where he stood.
-Iceland’s glacial ice is melting, due in large part to climate change.
-That is what inspired Kienitz, to capture the landscape before it vanishes.
+It all happened when Kienitz was visiting Iceland for the first time.
+He was on a guided tour to see the ice caves when the guide took out his phone to show him a gorgeous photo of an ice cave.
+The guide told him that two years ago, the glacier was right were Kienitz was standing.
+This is due to Iceland’s glacial ice melting, which is largely due to climate change.
+This is what inspired Kienitz to capture the landscape before it vanishes.

-Kienitz calls upon his deep photographic experience to capture this incredible but disappearing landscape of active volcanoes, ice caves, beaches, canyons, waterfalls, wetlands, black sands, and mountains, all created by the combined forces of rivers, glacial ice, and volcanic and geothermal activity.
+Kienitz uses his photography experience to capture this incredible landscape of active volcanoes, ice caves, beaches, canyons, waterfalls, wetlands, black sands, and mountains.
+Which have all been created through a complex combination of rivers, glacial ice, volcanic and geothermal activity.

 Kienitz hopes that his exhibition will have a bigger impact on how people view climate change, through visuals rather than statistics.